 Below the complimentary close, sign the letter.

-Make sure that you skip at least four lines so that there’s enough room for your signature.
+Ensure you skip at least four lines so there’s enough room for your signature.
 After that, type out the name that has to be signed.

-You can include your job title below your full name too.
+You can include your job title and your full name below, too.

 Here’s the format: